Rxjas/CoLab/README.md

 # CoLab
-The brand new way to connect like minded individuals who are looking to work with others in their profession.
-The application currently focuses on musicians, but could be expanded to encompass professions such as filmmaking and programming.
+The brand new way to connect like-minded individuals who are looking to collaborate with others in their profession.
+The application currently focuses on musicians, but could be expanded to encompass professions such as filmmaking, photography, and programming.

+This app was authored by

 This is a test for a branch